 The NSW Police Force has released body camera vision of an officer being physically and verbally assaulted following an incident in Hamilton South.
-This, and similar other attacks, have prompted the NSW Attorney-General to call for a review into the sentencing of police and emergency worker assaults, saying there are “few more disgraceful acts.”
+This, and similar other attacks, have prompted the NSW Attorney-General to call for a review into the sentencing of police and emergency worker assaults.

-Under subsection (1) it is an offence for a person to assault, throw a missile at, stalk, harass or intimidate a police officer while in the execution of the officer’s duty, although no actual bodily harm is occasioned to the officer.
+Under subsection (1) it is an offence for a person to assault, throw a missile at, stalk, harass or intimidate a police officer while in the execution of the officer’s duty.
+However, no actual bodily harm is occasioned to the officer.

 To be convicted of an offence under section 60(1), it must be proved beyond reasonable doubt that a person: